 Hidden Thigh Holster: This is essentially the Robocop pop-out holster.
 It can hold any size of pistol, but nothing bigger.

 Speed Servos: Enhanced servos are added to the hip, knee, and ankle joints that increase running and movement speed.
-The +10 ft is to base movement, and x2, x3, and x4 (sometimes x5) running and movement rules apply.
+The +10 ft is to base movement.
+Regular movement rules apply.

 Super-Speed Servos: Super-Enhanced servos are added to the hip, knee, and ankle joints that increase running and movement speed.
-The +20 ft is to base movement, and x2, x3, and x4 (sometimes x5) running and movement rules apply.
+The +20 ft is to base movement.
 However, the max speed of 120 kmph can only be reached with enough running distance.
 To reach max speed, you need at least 100 m of open space.

 Enhanced Hydraulic Joints: The existing hydraulic joints are enhanced to store more potential energy and thus increase jump height.
 You gain an automatic 10 ft to your jump provided you succeed at the appropriated difficulty level set by the GM.
 This automatic 10 ft applies to either horizontal or vertical jumps.